MSSE-research-projects/gamification-platform/README.md

 This project aims to provide a platform where students can give feedback to their classmates' presentation assignments, with specially designed gamification elements to encourage students' engagement.
-It is based on Django 3.2 and MySQL server database.
+It is based on Django 3.2 and PostgreSQL server database.

 # Developer Environment Setup